YELLOW DOG RAG

 Year: 1916

 As Joe Turner Blues - Introducing Yellow Dog Rag, following two other W.C.
-Handy songs they first recorded: St. Louis Blues and Hesitation Blues.
+Handy songs they recorded: St. Louis Blues and Hesitation Blues.
 Published by Pace & Handy in 1914.
 Answer song to I Wonder Where My Easy Rider's Gone by Shelton Brooks, popularized in vaudeville by Sophie Tucker in 1913 and on record by Mae West in '33 (in film She Done Him Wrong).

 Covers: